mfehlman1/assignment6/README.md

     python zipit.py

 This creates the file `submission.zip`.
-Submit this file to [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSdxuaOi01CDcVfkZBioVjjB-_5re0rWEGjZOkLqCt-bggoTgw/viewform?usp=sf_link), and **be sure to press SUBMIT on the form**.
+Submit this file to the Google Form, and **be sure to press SUBMIT on the form**.
 Just uploading the file to the form is not enough.